chopicalqui/ScanScriptCreator/README.md

 kali@kali:~$  python3 createscanscript.py --bash masscan > runmasscan.sh
 ```

-Note that if we are dealing with a local network where our own IP addresses are also within the scope, we also use
+Note that if we are dealing with a local network where our own IP addresses are also within the scope, we can also use
 argument `--exclude` to exclude these IP addresses from the scan.

 Before executing the script, we review the content of the newly created scan file `runmasscan.sh` and if desired, change